Key Investment Facts

 About Christian Brothers Automotive

-Investing in a Christian Brothers Automotive franchise offers a distinct financial profile within the automotive service industry.
-The brand reports an average unit revenue of approximately $2.2 million per year, demonstrating strong consumer demand and a proven business model.
-New locations typically reach profitability in about twelve months, providing a relatively quick path to a return on investment compared to many other brick-and-mortar concepts.
-Detailed financial performance data, including specific breakdowns of costs and earnings, is readily available for prospective owners through the Item 19 section of their Franchise Disclosure Document.
+Investing in a Christian Brothers Automotive franchise offers a robust financial profile for prospective business owners.
+The brand reports an impressive average unit revenue of approximately $2.2 million per year, demonstrating strong consumer demand in the automotive repair sector.
+New locations typically reach profitability within about 12 months of opening, providing a relatively quick return on investment compared to many other industries.
+Detailed financial performance data is transparently provided in the Item 19 section of their Franchise Disclosure Document, allowing candidates to review historical earnings and expense figures before making a commitment.

 This opportunity is designed for owner-operators who possess a minimum net worth of $300,000 and at least $100,000 in liquid capital.
-While automotive experience is not required, the ideal candidate has strong leadership skills and a background in management or community service.
-The model is particularly well-suited for first-time franchisees seeking a faith-based culture and a lifestyle fit that offers weekends off, though it also appeals to experienced owners who value a hands-on approach to customer service.
-However, prospective owners should be aware of risks such as the high cost of real estate development and the ongoing challenge of recruiting and retaining skilled technicians in a competitive labor market.
+The ideal candidate does not necessarily need automotive experience but should have strong leadership skills and a commitment to community-focused service.
+It is a particularly good fit for those seeking a lifestyle balance, as the business traditionally operates on a Monday through Friday schedule.
+While the model is accessible to first-time franchisees due to extensive support, it also appeals to experienced operators looking for a values-based culture.
+Potential investors should consider risks such as the high cost of specialized labor and the ongoing challenge of recruiting skilled technicians in a competitive trade market.

 Training Program: 5 weeks of initial training included.